reef-technologies/handbook/README.md

 #### Non-RT projects

 If you are working on any external project for the customer, you should bill all your time spent on this project onto it.
 Knowledge gathering, environment preparation, actual programming, meetings or design.
 If you need to learn a framework, library or language in order to deliver value for the project, bill the learning to that project as well.
 If it took you a long time to learn a new skill, please mention it to our PM on that project.
-It's pretty common to issue a discount to the customer in cases like these.
+It's pretty common to issue a discount to the customer in cases like these, but it is the responsibility of the PM to do that (sometimes the entire contract or milestone may be discounted and it is not necessary to adjust the coefficients every week).

 #### Bugs

 Workaround for window resize (most project names are like `RT / somethi...` - it is hard to find your project): you click `>>` then you can resize left pane a little bit, then `<<` - repeat several times - now you can read full project names.
+UPDATE: this seems to have been fixed in 2019.

 It tracks time per 10-minute slot per project, so if you log some time in the given 10-minute period, switch to another project and switch back to the first one, it cannot really be distinguished (number and order of such switches is not recorded).
+UPDATE: this was written in 2017 and is no longer True.
+Activity is tracked in 10min buckets, but time is tracked accurately (and nobody cares about activity, really).

 Another issue is that manually logged time in the given slot cannot co-exist with any application-tracked time, so if you work from 14:01 to 14:02 and then log manual time for 14:05 to 14:10, the manual time entry will eat the tracked time.
 It's quite difficult to run into this, but it happened at least once to us.
+UPDATE: this was written in 2017 and that problem seems to have disappeared a long time ago.
+Inspect your work log after adjusting time, just in case.

 ### Why we use a time tracker

-#### So that we know how much you should be paid.

-We all have hourly rates.

 #### So that we know how much we should charge the client.

-You may log some time to `RT / *`, which is paid by the company and not by the client
+You may log some time to `RT / *`, which is paid by the company and not by the client.

 #### So that we know how much we should charge which client.